nic-donaldson/not-terrible-maths/README.md

 Running
 =======

+You will need to write a config file before using the server.
+A sample config file is included in server/sample_config.ini .
+Save the new config file to server/config.ini .
+Then:

     python server/tornado_server.py

 Will start a server on port 9001.
 Then head to localhost:9001 in your browser and hopefully it will work!